go-rod/wayang/README.md

 }
 ```

-The action blurb above shows how we first tell wayang that we want to perform the `navigate` action,
+The action blurb above shows how we first tell Wayang that we want to perform the `navigate` action,
 and then provide it information about where to navigate to.

 Here is another example showing how the more complicated action `if` works.